 The audit included a review of the performance and delivery of official food controls by the county council.
-The audit team evaluated whether the official controls were being carried out in accordance with local authority veterinary service documented procedures which are used to implement the service contract requirements with the FSAI and related legislation.
+The audit team evaluated whether the official controls were being carried out in accordance with local authority veterinary service documented procedures which are used to implement the service contract requirements with the FSAI and related food legislation.

 As part of the audit of the food business operators, the audit team assessed the adequacy and performance of the controls put in place at establishment level.
-The implementation of good hygiene practices and principles of HACCP (Hazard Analysis Critical Control Point) as part of the food business operator's food safety management system and traceability systems were assessed to determine if they were effective, adequately maintained and in compliance with food law.
+The implementation of good hygiene practices and principles of HACCP (Hazard Analysis Critical Control Point) as part of the food business operator's food safety management system and traceability systems was assessed to determine if they were effective, adequately maintained and in compliance with food law.

 On completion of the on-site visits to establishments, the audit findings relevant to each food business operator were outlined by the FSAI audit team.
-The food business operator was informed that the FSAI would communicate the audit findings to the county veterinary officer for follow-up.
+The food business operator was informed that the FSAI would communicate the audit findings to the county veterinary officer and follow-up in relation to these would be carried out by him.
 Following completion of the establishment audits, a final closing meeting was held by phone with the county veterinary officer, where findings were discussed.
+Preliminary findings were issued in hard copy following that meeting.